natenka/pyneng-book-en/docs/source/book/06_control_structures/exceptions.rst

     Something went wrong...

 .. note::
-    In block ``except`` you don’t have to specify a specific exception or exceptions.
+    In block ``except`` you don't have to specify a specific exception or exceptions.
 In that case, all exceptions would be intercepted.

-    ``That is not recommended!``
+    That is not recommended!

 try/except/else
 ~~~~~~~~~~~~~~~